Marlin Jackson: Indianapolis Colts

-Jackson was selected by the Indianapolis Colts with the 29th overall pick of the 2005 NFL Draft.
+Jackson was selected by the Indianapolis Colts in the first round with the 29th overall pick of the 2005 NFL draft.
 As an NFL rookie he had 52 tackles and one interception.
 Marlin played mostly in passing situations with one start in 15 games.
 In his second season, he had 82 tackles and 1 interception.
 He started at safety in place of the injured Bob Sanders.
 Marlin's career high was a 14 tackle performance against the Houston Texans.

-On January 21, 2007, Jackson intercepted New England Patriots quarterback Tom Brady with 18 seconds left in the fourth quarter of the AFC Championship Game to seal the Colts' 38-34 victory and send them to Super Bowl XLI against the Chicago Bears, which they subsequently won.
+On January 21, 2007, Jackson intercepted New England Patriots quarterback Tom Brady with 18 seconds left in the fourth quarter of the AFC Championship Game to seal the Colts' 38–34 victory and send them to Super Bowl XLI against the Chicago Bears, which they subsequently won.

 On October 30, 2008, Jackson injured his knee during practice.
 Marlin had surgery to repair the damage and missed the remainder of the 2008 season.
 Yahoo!
 Sports delivered an update on his status on June 25 saying that he "looks to be making strong progress from midseason knee surgery."

 On March 5, 2010, Jackson was declared a free agent after he was non-tendered by the Colts.